jesikaavonia/os221/links.md

 What I've learn from 2 weeks in OS:
 <br>

-##1.
-Re-Installing stuff and start it all again from step 1 faster than debugging your thing.
+## 1. Re-Installing stuff and start it all again from step 1 faster than debugging your thing.
 <br>
 Disclaimer applied to small scale of project or newbie level, like me, ~~and you~~.
 I learn from my mistakes and enjoy the pain, i mean the progress.

-##2.
-Do not sistem kebut semalam.
+## 2. Do not sistem kebut semalam.
+Eventho this one kinda fun, jangan deh.

-##3.
-Not really sure in the end of the semester I will end this class or this class wil end me.
+## 3. Not really sure in the end of the semester I will end this class or this class wil end me.
+sheeshhh, stream nct dream

 <br>
 <hr>